wpb-astro/skymapper/README.md

 2. Setting up an  `matplotlib.axes` to hold the data
 3. Add data to the map

-The parameters of `AlbersEqualAreaAxes` are the reference point `(ra0,dec0)` that maps onto the center `(0,0)` in the map.
-The two additional declinations refer to the standard parallels of the conic projection (i.e. where a cone located above one of the poles intersects with the sphere).
+The parameters of `AlbersEqualAreaAxes` are the reference point `(ra0,dec0)` that maps onto the center `(0,0)` in the map, and two additional declinations that refer to the standard parallels of the conic projection (i.e. where a cone located above one of the poles intersects with the sphere).
 The parallels should be chosen to cover the range of declinations in the data set.

 Steps 1 and 2 can be combined with a convenience function: